-In 2018, the United States imported about 9.94 million barrels per day (MMb/d) of petroleum from nearly 90 countries.
-Petroleum includes crude oil, hydrocarbon gas liquids, refined petroleum products such as gasoline and diesel fuel, and biofuels including ethanol and biodiesel.
-Crude oil accounted for about 78% of U.S. gross petroleum imports in 2018, and non-crude oil petroleum accounted for about 22% of gross petroleum imports.
+In 2019, the United States imported about 9.14 million barrels per day (MMb/d) of petroleum from about 90 countries.
+Petroleum includes crude oil, hydrocarbon gas liquids, refined petroleum products such as gasoline and diesel fuel, and biofuels (including ethanol and biodiesel).
+Crude oil imports of about 6.80 MMb/d accounted for about 74% of U.S. total gross petroleum imports in 2019, and non-crude oil petroleum accounted for about 26% of U.S. total gross petroleum imports.

-In 2018, the United States exported about 7.60 MMb/d of petroleum to about 190 countries and 4 U.S. territories, of which about 27% was crude oil and 73% was non-crude oil petroleum.
-The resulting net imports (imports minus exports) of petroleum were about 2.34 MMb/d.
+In 2019, the United States exported about 8.47 MMb/d of petroleum to about 190 countries and 4 U.S. territories.
+Crude oil exports of about 2.98 MMb/d accounted for 35% of total U.S. gross petroleum exports in 2019.
+The resulting total net petroleum imports (imports minus exports) were about 0.67 MMb/d in 2019.

-The top five source countries of U.S. petroleum imports in 2018 were Canada, Saudi Arabia, Mexico, Venezuela, and Iraq.
+The top five source countries of U.S. gross petroleum imports in 2019 were Canada, Mexico, Saudi Arabia, Russia, and Colombia.

 |Import sources||Gross imports||Exports||Net imports|

 |OPEC countries||1.64 (18%)||0.08||1.56|

 |Note: Ranking in the table is based on gross imports by country of origin.
 Net import volumes in the table may not equal gross imports minus exports because of independent rounding of data.|

 The top five destination countries of U.S. total gross petroleum exports, export volume, and share of total petroleum exports in 2019 were

 Detailed historical data on U.S. petroleum imports and exports

 U.S. petroleum imports by country of origin